MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-information-about-the-current-user-s-manager.md

 - csharp
 ---

-# How to: Get Information About the Current User's Manager
+# Get Information About the Current User's Manager

 This example shows how to get information (such as name, job title, and phone numbers) about the current user’s manager.